rust-lang/rust/docs/dev/README.md

 If it fails because of something that needs to be fixed, remove the release tag (if needed), fix the problem, then start over.
 Make sure to remove the new changelog post created when running `cargo xtask release` a second time.

-We release "nightly" every night automatically and "stable" every week manually.
+We release "nightly" every night automatically and promote the latest nightly to "stable" manually, every week.
 We don't do "patch" releases, unless something truly egregious comes up.

 # Permissions